'Violent' tornado strikes Jefferson City, Missouri, as storms kill 3 and cause extensive damage statewide

 Williams said no deaths were reported in the capital so far, but 20 people were rescued by emergency personnel

 Jefferson City lies near the center of the state, about 158 miles east of Kansas City and about 132 miles west of St. Louis.
+The city has a population of about 40,000.

 The Missouri Department of Public Safety the State Emergency Operations Center confirmed nine patients were admitted at Jefferson City hospitals due to storm-related injuries.